oracle-livelabs/apex/online-book-store-app/18-vector-search-configurations/18-vector-search-configurations.md

     ![Page Designer](images/18-1-2.png ' ')

-## Task 2: Create Vector Provider from Workspace Utilities
+## Task 2: Create a Vector Provider

 In this task, you will create a Vector Provider that will be used later to set up a Search Configuration.